-We are equipping our Boeing 747-400 aircraft that serve trans-Atlantic and trans-Pacific routes with Panasonic Avionics Corporation’s Ku-band satellite technology, offering our customers faster inflight Internet service than air-to-ground technology (ATG).
-For our domestic routes, we’ve begun to outfit our Airbus 319 and 320 aircraft with Ku-band satellite Wi-Fi.
+Our Boeing 747-400 aircraft that serve trans-Atlantic and trans-Pacific routesare now equipped with Panasonic Avionics Corporation’s Ku-band satellite technology, offering our customers faster inflight Internet service than air-to-ground technology (ATG).
+For our domestic routes, our Airbus 319 and 320 aircraft are now completely fitted with Ku-band satellite Wi-Fi.

 “Satellite-based Wi-Fi service enables us to better serve our customers and offer them more of what they want in a global airline,” said Jim Compton, our vice chairman and chief revenue officer.
 “With this new service, we continue to build the airline that customers want to fly.”